-Stuart Rowan is a professor in molecular engineering at the Pritzker School of Molecular Engineering.
-He has a secondary appointment in the Department of Chemistry at the University of Chicago.
+Stuart Rowan is the Barry L. MacLean Professor of Molecular Engineering and Professor of Chemistry at the University of Chicago.

-He has published over 125 scientific papers and reviews.
-His research interests focus on the potential of dynamic chemistry (covalent and non-covalent) in the construction and properties of structurally dynamic polymeric materials.
-His group works on supramolecular polymers, self-healing materials, stimuli-responsive material and nanocomposites, metal-containing polymers, gels, biomaterials, and developing new synthetic methods for the construction of complex polymeric architectures.
+He has published over 170 scientific papers and reviews.
+His research interests focus on the use of dynamic chemistry (covalent and non-covalent) in the construction and properties of structurally dynamic and adaptive polymeric materials.
+The current interests of his group span responsive polymers, sustainable materials, polymers for energy, biomaterials, and new polymer synthesis.
+Specifically, his group works on supramolecular polymers, dynamic covalent polymers, self-healing materials, responsive adhesives, metal-containing polymers, gels, biomaterials, cellulose nanocrystal/nanocellulose and interlocked polymeric architectures.

 Rowan Group focuses on studying the chemistry of non-covalent interactions (supramolecular chemistry).
 This is embodied by studying the synthesis of metallosupramolecular and stimuli-resonsive polymers; isolation and utilization of cellulose nanocrystals in biomimetic and porous systems; and finally, reversible covalent chemistry.

 Rauscher, Phillip M et al. "Dynamics of Poly[n]catenane Melts."
 The Journal of Chemical Physics 152, 214901 (2020)